Bilingual Seals and Proficiency Certificate

 About Bilingual Seals and Proficiency Certificate

 The Minnesota World Language Proficiency Certificate and Bilingual and Multilingual Seals were created as an official recognition by the state of Minnesota for proficiency in a language in addition to English.
 The certificate can be awarded as soon as a student demonstrates Intermediate-Low proficiency; however, the seals are only awarded upon high school graduation.
-Seals are added to the transcript of each high school graduate who meets the requirements.
+Minnetonka Public Schools carefully tracks student proficiency test results to ensure students receive the appropriate designation.

 Why the Seals are Awarded